-The University Information Center (UIC) is a service center for the Millikin community.
-Telephone and campus event information is available from the UIC, which is located near the front entrance of Richards Treat University Center.
-The University Information Center is open seven days a week during the academic year.
-Dial “0” or “3500”.
+The University Commons Welcome Center (UCWC) is a service center for the Millikin community.
+Telephone and campus event information is available from the UCWC, which is located near the front/south entrance of the University Commons.
+The UCWC is open seven days a week during the academic year.
+Dial “0” or “6211”.

-A wide variety of beverages and snacks is available in vending areas located in each residence hall, Shilling Hall and in the RTUC snack bar.
+A wide variety of beverages and snacks is available in vending areas located in each residence hall and in Shilling Hall.
 Refunds are available from the Student Service Center, Shilling Hall 118.
 The contact number is 217.424.6317.
 Tampering with or destruction of vending machines is a violation of University policy.